 Quality content is a powerful market differentiator.
 It can help organizations resonate with consumers, strengthen their brand perception, and ultimately drive revenue.
 It’s no wonder that demand for outstanding creative work — from photography and graphics to copy and video — is at an all-time high.
 Organizations seeking to bring velocity to their creative workflows are increasingly turning to digital asset management (DAM) solutions, to store, organize, and manage their content.

-Seven of the benefits of digital asset management are:
+Nine universal benefits of digital asset management

 A variety of DAM tools bring efficiency and agility to content creation.
 Version control, on-the-fly conversions, and workflow approval functionality reduce time spent on manual tasks — like legal approval, brand review, and photoshoot workflows — to expedite and enhance creative production.
 DAM facilitates cross-team collaboration and reduces the possibility of costly miscommunications.

 DAM solutions help ensure all team members are using the same, on-brand files.
 By directing everyone to a single content repository with simple search tools, marketers can curtail the use of outdated or low-quality file versions.
 This consistent use of the right content helps ensure cohesive brand messaging at every customer touchpoint.

 DAM systems often include analytics tools that track who is using which assets — when, where, and how.
 This data can be used to inform system optimization and influence important content strategy decisions.
 Using data to inform content strategy allows teams to identify opportunities to reuse their best-performing content, ultimately saving time and valuable resources.

-As the central source of truth for marketing assets, a DAM system streamlines and manages the content lifecycle — from creation to preservation.
+As the central source of truth for marketing assets, a DAM system streamlines and manages content across it’s lifecycle — from creation to preservation.
 And it creates workflow efficiencies that help teams expand their productivity in support of larger business goals.

 Note: This article was originally published in January 2011 and is updated yearly to remain current.